Engineer Levels Up With Arcade Hobby

 Greg leveled up his arcade space by creating his very own pinball machine and arcade cabinet, connecting various electronic components like a processor, sensor and buttons to get the pinball table game ready.

 Both the arcade and pinball are based on real game systems and designs.
-After many nights of programing and wiring, he fabricated the table and arcade parts from plywood; assembled, sanded, painted and added artwork.
+After many nights of programming and wiring, he fabricated the table and arcade parts from plywood; assembled, sanded, painted and added artwork.

 “The pinball table is my favorite.
 Not only because it was the most complex, but the fact that my son did all of the artwork and the fact that pinball is so much more challenging of a game than I ever realized.
 There is a lot of skill and strategy associated with playing pinball.”